n8benzor/liri-node-app/README.md

 ### Development
  - Developed for: University of Arizona Coding Bootcamp
  - Developed by: Nathan Benzor
+ - Developed using: Node.js, Javascript
- - Demo of functioning app:
+ - Demo of functioning app: [Video Link](https://www.youtube.com/watch?v=FAZ5A9gybso&feature=youtu.be)